nmddmn/GoodbyeSE/README.md

 # GoodbyeSE

-GoodbyeSE project for Introduction to Software Engineering course
+GoodbyeSE project for Software Design and Construction course

 ## Installation